RBTV1/SWE-GNN-paper-repository-/README.md

 ![summary_figure](summary_figure.png)

-## Overview

 All test video simulations can be found at <https://dx.doi.org/10.5281/zenodo.7652663>.

-To begin with running the experiments, you must first download the dataset from <https://dx.doi.org/10.5281/zenodo.7764418>.
-After downloading it, run the **create_dataset.ipynb** notebook inside the **database** folder and you will be good to go!

-For reproducing the paper's results, you can run **plot_results.ipynb**

-For training the model run **main.py** (which uses **config.yaml** as configuration file with all model's specifications)

-For exploring the trained models, run **try_model.ipynb**
+---

 # Get started with runnning the model

 * Download the dataset: <https://dx.doi.org/10.5281/zenodo.7764418>

-* Install the required libraries: run __pip install -r requirements.txt__.
+* Install the required libraries:

+          pip install -r requirements.txt

   For installing PyTorch-Geometric libraries, follow the steps on <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>.
 Consider the compatibility with your version of PyTorch.

-* Convert the download dataset into pickle files: run **create_dataset.ipynb** inside the **database:** folder
+* Convert the download dataset into pickle files: run **create_dataset.ipynb** inside the **database** folder

 * Explore the other notebooks!
 Try starting with **try_model.ipynb**

+* For reproducing the paper's results, you can run **plot_results.ipynb**

+* For training the model

+        python main.py

+---

 ## Repository